Eastcote House Gardens

 2015 results of London in Bloom:

-Eastcote House Gardens recieved a Gold award for Park of the Year
+Eastcote House Gardens received a Gold award for Park of the Year

 Long Meadow received Silver Gilt for a Conservation Area